 Transportation is a clear focus of the Maine Climate Action Plan, and the Clean Transportation Roadmap produced in 2022 outlines some of the many strategies Maine must take to reduce carbon emissions and improve air quality in the state.

 Cars and Trucks and Climate Change

-Fortunately, high-efficiency, gasoline-battery hybrid cars like the Prius are now commonplace and many models of “plug-in” cars, also known as electric vehicles (EVs), are now practical and available in Maine.
+Fortunately, electric vehicles are now practical and available in Maine.
 In fact, they’re taking off.
-Twice as many people drive electric cars in Maine in 2018 than in 2014—it’s over 1300 people!
+There are more than five times as many electric cars on the road in 2022 than there were in 2018!
 While some vehicles operate entirely on a charge, others are plug-in hybrids that operate on electricity for part of the drive and then kick in with gasoline when needed.

 Given Maine’s sources of electricity, electric vehicles here are a very low-emission alternative to our biggest source of pollution, and that only improves as we continue to increase renewable power on the grid.

 Why Drive Electric Vehicles?